gjlee0802/gjlee0802/README.md

 I am an **undergraduate student(senior)** eager to learn.
 I have a strong interest in **HCI, IoT, and AI**.
 I have pursued a **wide range of experiences and interests** over the years, developing a deep interest in the field of computers **from a young age** and **consistently** studying **various** computing technologies and programming.
-Feel free to contact me for collaboration opportunities or projects you would like to work on together.
+Feel free to contact me(gjlee0802 at naver.com) for collaboration opportunities or projects you would like to work on together.

 :star2:My [**Resume/CV**](https://docs.google.com/document/d/1Jur3RpNdH667zqWM_KqqynhnR-LW-a00QLYJUvsBdS8/edit?usp=sharing)